michaelcohen716/lemonade_legends/README.md

 # **Technologies**

 This project was implemented with the following technologies:
-* JavaScript for game logic, jQuery for DOM manipulation
+* JavaScript for game logic; jQuery for DOM manipulation
 * Canvas/HTML5 for basic game graphics